-If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for Linux x86-64 for information about how to troubleshoot X Window display problems.
+If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for IBM zSeries Based Linux for information about how to troubleshoot X Window display problems.

 - 2. The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for Linux x86-64 for information about troubleshooting.
+Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for IBM zSeries Based Linux for information about troubleshooting.